 Experts agree that all women should be screened for breast cancer.
 However, experts disagree about

 When (or if) it should be stopped

 Screening mammography Mammography Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
-Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more is usually recommended for all women starting at age 50, but some experts recommend starting at age 40 or 45 (see sidebar Breast Cancer: When to Start Screening?
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more is usually started between the ages of 40 and 50 (see sidebar Breast Cancer: When to Start Screening?
 Breast Cancer: When to Start Screening Mammography? ).
 Mammography is then done every 1 or 2 years.
-Experts have different recommendations about when to start routine mammography because the benefit of screening is not as clear in women aged 40 to 49.
+Experts have different recommendations about when to start routine mammography.
+Some experts recommend starting at age 50 because screening mammography is more accurate in women over age 50.
 Routine mammography may be stopped at age 75, depending on the woman's life expectancy and her wish for continued screening.